aarshinkov/StoryCom/README.md

 ## Implementation

-This is a Spring Web MVC project and with it you can freely and completely anonymously share your personal stories with other users.
+This is a Spring Web MVC project and with it you can freely share your personal stories with other users.

 ____